berenslab/fslm/README.md

 $ cd fslm
 ```

-`fslm` can then be installed via the provided `setup.py` by invoking:
+`fslm` along with the included utils can then be installed via the provided `setup.py` by invoking:
 ```commandline
 $ pip install .
 ```